Mathematics Teacher Preparation Programs

 Advising Information

-Slides from Large Group Advising Meeting (Fall 2023)
+Slides from Large Group Advising Meeting (Spring 2024)

-Mandatory large group advising sessions for ALL students in the Middle School and Secondary Mathematics Teacher Preparation Programs will occurred:
+Mandatory large group advising sessions for ALL students in the Middle School and Secondary Mathematics Teacher Preparation Programs occurred in February.
+If you were not able to attend a meeting, please schedule a meeting with a peer mentor.

 Peer Mentors